GoogleCloudPlatform/cluster-toolkit/frontend/docs/admin_guide.md

 ### Credential Management

+To use the web system to create cloud resources, the first task is for an admin user to register a cloud credential with the system.
+The supplied credential will be validated and stored in the database for future use.

+The preferred way to access GCP resources from this system is through a [Service Account](https://cloud.google.com/iam/docs/service-accounts).
+To create a service account, a GCP account with sufficient permissions is required.
+Typically, the Owner or Editor of a GCP project have enough permissions.
+For other users with custom roles, if certain permissions are missing, GCP will typically return clear error messages.

+For this project, the following roles should be sufficient for the admin users to manage the required service account: *Service Account User*, *Service Account Admin*, and *Service Account Key Admin*.

+To register the GCP credential with the system:

+- Log in to the GCP console and select the GCP project that hosts this work.
+- From the main menu, select *IAM & Admin*, then *Service Accounts*.
+- Click the *CREATE SERVICE ACCOUNT* button.
+- Name the service account, optionally provide a description, and then click the *CREATE* button.
+- Grant the service account the following roles: *Editor*, *Security Admin*.
+- Human users may be given permissions to access this service account but that is not required in this work.
+Clock *Done* button.
+- Locate the new service account from the list, click *Manage Keys* from the *Actions* menu.
+- Click *ADD KEY*, then *Create new key*.
+Select JSON as key type, and click the *CREATE* button.
+- Copy the generated JSON content which should then be pasted into the credential creation form on the website.

 ### Network Management

 All cloud systems begin with defining the network within which the systems will be deployed.
 Before a cluster or stand-alone filesystem can be created, the administrator must create the virtual cloud network (VPC).
 This is accomplished under the *Networks* main menu item.